atararazin/Assembly-String-Manipulation/README.md

 Prints the two pstrings and their legnths.

 ### Option 51
-Replaces a char in each pstring with a given char.
+Replaces a specific char in each pstring with a given char from user.
-After inputting both
+After inputting both pstrings, type another line of the following format :"%c %c\n" (char space char newline).
+The first char is the one to be replaced, the second the one to replace with.

+### Option 52

+For full examples take for the whole program, head over to Ex3.pdf pages 7-8